Forty Five Hundred Times: Composition

 The song was one of the few that members Francis Rossi and Rick Parfitt wrote together.
 Rossi recalled, "Each time we'd get something good Rick would try to improve it and we'd lose track of where we were.
 It was like pulling teeth, which is among the reasons why we stopped writing together."
 Parfitt sang lead and played rhythm guitar using an alternative tuning with the top and bottom strings retuned from E to B. He discovered the tuning while randomly playing around with the tuning pegs on his guitar after "a few glasses of wine".
 To get the required sound, he replaced the bottom string with a 60-gauge one from a bass guitar.
-The song features a time signature change from 4/4 to 6/8 partway through, before reverting to 4/4 at the end.
+The song features a time signature change from 4/4 to 6/8 partway through, before reverting to 4/4 at the end, albeit much faster than at the beginning.
 Jazz pianist John Mealing played as a guest on the track.

 Rossi later said it was one of his favourite Quo songs (along with Hello! as an album generally), as did Parfitt, who enjoyed the improvised jam at the end of the track and declared it his favourite guitar moment with the band.
 He recalled, "The amps were all around the room, and we just sat in a circle and vibed with each other.
 Nobody knew where anybody was gonna go, and in those days, you didn’t give a fuck about overspill, so the amps were cranked.
 It was magical".

 Of the title, Rossi remarked: "Rick and I were in a Yankee phase at the time… In 'real' English it would've been called 'Four Thousand, Five Hundred Times' – which doesn't quite work, does it?"